Blog>Trade>The benefits of drone surveying in construction

 Join our members-only, Checkatrade trades community

-Drone surveying can be a useful service for many trades, including building developers, property management, architects, land developers, and construction site managers.
+Drone surveying is useful for many trades, including building developers, property management, architects, land developers, and construction site managers.

 1. Drone site survey

-A drone site survey takes accurate measurements of a site from an aerial view.
-It can be extremely helpful in high-risk areas, such as railway lines or bridges, or on rough terrains where access is difficult.
+A construction drone survey takes accurate measurements of a site from an aerial view.
+It can be helpful in high-risk areas, such as railway lines, bridges, or on rough terrains where access is difficult.

-Site measurements taken from a drone can include distance, depth, volume, and pitch.
-Visual models can also be produced.
+On top of this, they're also used when site managers need progress reports when a surveyor requires accurate measurements, or for thermal investigations.
+Site measurements taken from a drone can include distance, depth, volume, and pitch and visual models can also be produced.

 2. Drone roof survey

-A drone roof survey eliminates the need for scaffolding, allowing the roof condition to be inspected using accurate videos, images, and a detailed report.
+A drone roof survey eliminates the need for scaffolding, allowing conditions to be inspected using accurate video and image reports.

 The results are typically available on the same day, getting the job done quickly, efficiently, and in a cost-effective way.

-As a contractor, it gives you the scope to appoint a roofing company of your choice for the works, rather than opting for the one that was willing to erect scaffolding.
+It even allows contractors to appoint a roofing company, rather than opting for the one that was willing to erect scaffolding.

 3. Drone land survey